How the adoption of electric vehicles is changing with improvements in battery technology

 What to Watch

-- LFP and sodium-ion scale-up and whether they materially lower entry prices in mainstream EV segments.
+- LFP scale-up and whether it materially lowers entry prices in mainstream EV segments.

-- Used-EV battery certification and whether lenders standardize on state-of-health metrics.
+- Used-EV battery certification and whether lenders and dealers standardize on state-of-health metrics.

-- Semi-solid-state and high-silicon anode adoption and whether they improve range and charging without hurting durability.
+- High-silicon anode adoption and whether it improves range and charging without hurting durability.

 - 800V architecture adoption and whether it becomes a mainstream standard rather than a premium feature.